CEO & Co-Founder

-Michael Biron, MBA, is the Chief Executive Officer and a co-founder of Altis Biosystems and has over 13 years of operational management experience in a variety of settings.
+Michael Biron, MBA, is the CEO, co-founder and Chairman of the Board of Altis Biosystems.
 He is a former U.S. Army Officer, with experience in project management, logistics, and leadership development.
-While serving in the army, he was responsible for managing up to 50 personnel, while stationed at home, and overseas.
 Prior to the military, Michael spent several years as a top sales representative.
-He also worked in construction management, and was responsible for overseeing a variety of residential, multifamily, and commercial interior construction projects valued up to $26M.
-He has a bachelor’s degree from Penn State and an MBA from UNC Kenan-Flagler Business School, with a concentration in entrepreneurship.
+He also worked in project management and was responsible for overseeing a variety of projects valued up to $26M.
+Michael has a Bachelor’s degree from Penn State and an MBA from UNC Kenan-Flagler Business School, with a concentration in entrepreneurship.

 President & Co-Founder